Read: Isaiah 54:1-55:5, Matthew 24:36-46, 1 Peter 3:18-22

 Think About It

-- Why are well-told stories so powerful in communicating truth?
+- Why are well-told stories so compelling in communicating truth?

-- How have the stories you have been told about your family impacted the way that you look at the world around you today?
+- How have the stories you have been told altered the way you see at the world around you today?

-- What are you doing to prepare yourself to tell the grand story of God to the people God has placed in your life?
+- What are you doing to prepare yourself to tell the grand story of God to those He has placed in your life?

-- How are you equipping your family to be the primary spiritual leaders of their own families in the future?
+- How are you equipping your family to be the primary spiritual leaders of their future family?